Hiking in the Great Smoky Mountains National Park

 you can combine Hike 5 in the Deep Creek area with Hike 14, starting and

-List of Trail Closures (as of July 23, 2020): • Scott Mountain is still closed due to storm damage, from
+May 1, 2022 to allow for the proper recovery of the trail. • Scott Mountain is still closed due to storm damage, from

 campsite 6 to Schoolhouse Gap (campsite 6 open, accessible from Cades Cove